 How to Counter-Parry

-If you’re looking to advance your boxing skills, you will also need to up-level your training.
+If you’re looking to advance your boxing skills and your boxing workout routine, you will also need to up-level your training.
 This includes cross-training in other disciplines, and of course beating the heavy bag.

 Cross-Training for Boxing